-Below is the constitution adopted by the membership on Sunday May 20th 2007 and revised on Sunday September 14th 2014.
-You may download a PDF of this constitution here.
+Below is the constitution adopted by the membership on Sunday, May 20th, 2007 and revised on Sunday, September 14th, 2014.

 After much prayer, searching the Scriptures, and under the guidance of the Holy Spirit, God has led the members of First Baptist Church of St. Charles and Grace Baptist Church of Elburn to join together in the formation of a new church that more closely conforms to His will and, by God’s grace will enable us to better fulfill the Great Commission of Jesus Christ.